 Chronic Dental Ingestion

-Elemental Mercury in the amalgams had the opportunity to mix with other metal vapour in the patients oral cavity, which became ingested as inorganic mercury metal toxicity.
-This then builds up in organs, soft tissues and the bones and is renowned for extremely slow excretion from the body, whilst still cleverly redepositing around the body, even during the chelation process, with only a tiny amount being excreted.
+Elemental Mercury in the amalgams had the opportunity to mix with other metal vapour in the patient’s oral cavity, which became ingested as inorganic mercury metal toxicity.
+This quickly moves around the body, especially the face, head, and throat where the amalgams are so closely situated, and then travels to the body’s other organs, soft tissues, and the bones and is renowned for extremely slow excretion from the body, whilst still cleverly redepositing around the body, even during the chelation process, with only a tiny amount being excreted.

 It takes years, if ever, to remove fully, so a variety of products need to assist in interrupting the recirculation of mercury, including pharmaceutical and organic foods used as chelating agents.

 “There was no step-by-step guide available on the first day of diagnosis that provides information of how someone could successfully chelate chronic inorganic mercury toxicity from ingested dental toxicity available in the UK to refer to.”PATIENT